ovh/docs/pages/cloud/storage/highperf-identity-and-access-management/guide.en-gb.md

 > [!primary]
 >
-> If you choose to select an existing user, ensure that the user has an Object Operator or Administrator role
+> If you choose to select an existing user, ensure that the user has an Object Operator or Administrator role.
 >

-Otherwise:
+Otherwise, create a new user:

 ![Add S3 user](images/highperf-identity-and-access-management-20220928085501719.png)